ucbds-infra/otter-grader/docs/tutorial.rst

 Otter Assign
 ------------

-Start by moving into the ``tutorial`` directrory.
+Start by moving into the ``tutorial`` directory.
 This directory includes the master notebook ``demo.ipynb``.
 Look over this notebook to get an idea of its structure.
 It contains five questions, four code and one Markdown (two of which are manually-graded).
 Also note that the assignment configuration in the first cell tells Otter Assign to generate a solutions PDF and an